holgerd77/django-public-project/docs/developers.rst

 **Changes in version 0.5-alpha (Renaming Release)** (2013-05-27) This release is just for renaming the Django app.
-Due to the development of the software it came up, that the focus of the software is broader than actually thought, so the name ``django-big-projects-watch`` (DPP) is misleading and the software was renamed to ``django-public-project`` (DPP).
+Due to the development of the software it came up, that the focus of the software is broader than actually thought, so the name ``django-public-project`` (DPP) is misleading and the software was renamed to ``django-public-project`` (DPP).
 This comes with a lot of hassle and won't happen again in the lifecyle of this software, but I felt, that in this early stage of the software, it is the only chance to make such a step.